Kindred spirits who’ve greatly influenced the course of my life

 Buddhist Nun, c.
 1900- 1984

-Born circa 1900 in Chang, Tibet, arrived by foot across Himalayan glaciers into north-east Nepal –a refugee and a mendicant nun– with thousands of other Tibetans fleeing to Nepal and India.
-Aged seventy-four when we met in 1969, Ngwang Tsondu somehow managed to continue her religious pursuits and sustain herself, living in the Sherpa-Tibetan village in Solu where I’d settled to write a history of Dingri, Tibet (see timeline___ photo, or my private photo of her) (from where many of these villagers originated).
+Born circa 1900 in Chang, Tibet, arrived by foot across Himalayan glaciers into north-east Nepal –a refugee and a mendicant nun– with thousands of other Tibetans fleeing to Nepal and India after China occupied their land.
+Aged seventy-four when we met in 1969, Ngawang Tsondu somehow managed to continue her religious pursuits and sustain herself, living in the Sherpa-Tibetan village in Solu where I’d settled to write a history of Dingri, Tibet –see my timeline– from where many of her fellow refugees had originated.

 I was both comforted and enriched by this woman’s friendship as a student and a newcomer, beginning a year of solitary field research in this isolated mountain village.
-(Any lone newcomer –and a foreigner too– was suspect in a village where others are absorbed in manual work and family life.)
+(Any lone arrival– an inquisitive foreigner too– is suspect in a village where other residents belong to the same culture and are absorbed in manual work and family life.)

-In 1970, halfway through my stay in the village, Ani Tsondu took up permanent residence in a recently built Tibetan monastery/nunnery (Thupten Choeling) so I often went there to visit her and thereby became close to the abbot and his staff (all monks!).
+In 1970, halfway through my stay in the village, Ani Tsondu took up permanent residence in a recently built Tibetan monastery/nunnery (Thupten Choeling) a day’s walk away, so I often went there to visit her and thereby became close to the abbot and his staff (all monks!).
 Since I was by then fluent in her language, we shared many details of our lives, and my firsthand look at Tibetan monastic life led to several articles.
-Other residents there were touched by our friendship and spoke about us long after her passing in 1984.
+Other residents there were touched by Tsondu and my friendship and spoke about us long after her passing in 1984.

-My 1989 essay on Ngawang Tsondu for Natural History, Magazine of the American Museum of Natural History (Ed- Vol. 3, 1989; see timeline with photo___) introduced Tibetan nuns (a community ignored by Buddhist scholars and Tibetologists) to a wider public.
+My 1989 essay on Ngawang Tsondu for Natural History, (Vol. 3, 1989) Magazine of the American Museum of Natural History was one several articles I wrote about nuns, and the first to introduce Tibetan nuns to a wider public and into the literature on Tibet.
+(Until then this community was completely ignored by Buddhist scholars and Tibetologists).

-His pride in his Gurung origins from the mountainous region combined with his patriotism as a Nepali motivated him to travel widely across his country at a time when few educated Nepalis did so, and furthermore to document his experiences in photography, in geographical expertise and in his many books.
+His pride in his Gurung origins from Nepal’s mountainous region combined with his patriotism as a Nepali motivated him to travel widely across his country at a time when few citizens did so, and furthermore to document his experiences in photography, in geographical expertise and in his many books.
 Together with Salter, he wrote “Faces of Nepal ” a classic, still in print.
 He also commented candidly and profusely on anything written about his country.

 Gurung was able to effect some significant administrative changes during his early service in the government.
 But he was not a monarchist and he welcomed the movement for democracy in the 1990s.